Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli

 where the first term represents viscous losses, the constant $k_\text{v}$ is a geometry-dependent coefficient and $Re$ is the Reynolds number $ Re = \frac{\rho V_{bulk}D}{\mu}$ $=\frac{4\rho Q}{\pi \mu D}$, where $D$ is the inlet pipe diameter, $\mu$ is the dynamic viscosity, and $Q$ is the volumetric flow rate.
 The second term reflects losses due to turbulence, and the coefficient $k_\text{t}$ is the expansion loss coefficient.
 The corresponding pressure-loss coefficient is defined as:

-In this study, the coefficients $k_\text{t}$ and $k_\text{v}$ were obtained by fitting Eq. \eqref{eq:Kmb1} to the measured pressure gradient data $\Delta {p}_\text{EXP}$.
+In this study, the coefficients $k_\text{t}$ and $k_\text{v}$ were obtained by fitting Eq. \eqref{eq:Kmb1} to the measured pressure drop data $\Delta {p}_\text{EXP}$.
 The bulk velocity $V_\text{bulk}$ was determined via UIV measurements upstream of the idealized model.
 The values obtained were $k_\text{v}=$ $62.4 \times 10^{3}$ and $k_\text{t}=$ 1.41.
+To assess the sensitivity of the calibrated coefficients to the selected $Re$ range, an internal hold-out and sensitivity analysis was also performed.
+In this analysis, $k_\text{v}$ and $k_\text{t}$ were refitted after excluding different regions of the calibration dataset.
+The tested cases included fitting to the full dataset, fitting only the low-$Re$ data, fitting only the high-$Re$ data, and fitting after omitting an intermediate $Re$ range.
+The resulting coefficients were then used to reconstruct K($Re$) and to calculate MB pressure drops from UIV-derived peak throat velocities.
+This analysis was used to evaluate the robustness of the fitted formulation within the available phantom dataset, but should not be interpreted as independent validation.
+Further details are provided in the Supplementary Material.

-This Re-dependent pressure-loss coefficient captured the transition from high loss coefficients at low $Re$ to an asymptotic value at high $Re$.
-Using the definition of $Re$, we defined the $K_ \text{MB}$ in terms of flow rate through the relation:
+The Re-dependent pressure-loss coefficient captured the transition from high loss coefficients at low $Re$ to an asymptotic value at high $Re$.
+Using the definition of $Re$, we define $K_ \text{MB}$ in terms of flow rate through the relation:

 with ${k'_\text{v}}=\frac{k_\text{v}\pi \mu D}{4\rho}$.
 Also, by defining $C$ as the velocity ratio at the throat, $C =$ $V_\text{ {peak,t}}$/${V_\text{bulk,t}}$, where $V_ \text{{bulk,t}}$ is the bulk velocity in the throat, the pressure-loss coefficient using the MB can be defined based on $V_\text{peak,t}$: